zenw01f/zenw01f.github.io/_pages/about.md

 title: "About"
 ---

-I'm a 20+ year veteran in the IT space with 7+ years in Cybersecurity.
-I love learning about technology and social engineering.
-This site is a platform for my random musings during my journey as a cybersecurity professional as well as how the learned lessons in finance which I've accumulated over the years.
+After a 20+ year stint in the IT space I chose to refocus my career in Cybersecurity.
+For the past 7+ years I found learning about security within the technology space combined with social engineering as a fascinating and rewarding endeavor.
+Money has never been my forte but after spending much of my career in the financial sector and having the benefit of close friends who are financially saavy I've drawn many correlations between good cybersecurity and fiscal hygiene.
+But nevertheless, this is not a blog that teaches about how one achieves personal financial success (there are plenty of those out there) nor is it about how to hack.
+Instead this site is a platform for my random musings during my journey as a cybersecurity professional as well the learned lessons and observations in finance that I've accumulated over the years.

-The psychology of how laypeople perceive cybersecurity along with the misconceptions of the financial world bring about my introspection of how these two worlds intersect and have much in common.

-I've started my career in IT as a technician barely knowing anything about computers working at my university in between classes building and repairing Zenith 286 PC's with 15-20 Megabyte hard drives.
-I fostered my Novell netwoking skills and from there it launched my career in IT.

 The articles in this space are strictly my own opinions, research and knowledge derived from my work within financial companies and the cybersecurity realm.
 Nothing said here reflects my current or past companies opinions, stance or reflection as an employer.